lbell/hydrogen-calendar-embeds/readme.txt

 = How do I style multiple calendars? =

-Each calendar gets its own CSS selector: `pcemb-event-#` where the # is the order of the listed calendar (starting with 0).
-So if you have two calendars in one, you can use `pcemb-event-0` to style the first, and `pcemb-event-1` to style the second calendar.
+Each calendar gets its own CSS selector: `hycal-event-#` where the # is the order of the listed calendar (starting with 0).
+So if you have two calendars in one, you can use `hycal-event-0` to style the first, and `hycal-event-1` to style the second calendar.

 If you use the `cal_ids` argument to set custom identifiers, those will be used instead of numeric indexes.

-For example, if you set `cal_ids="soccer,baseball"`, you can use `.pcemb-calendar-soccer-event` and `.pcemb-calendar-baseball-event` to style each calendar's events specifically.
+For example, if you set `cal_ids="soccer,baseball"`, you can use `.hycal-calendar-soccer-event` and `.hycal-calendar-baseball-event` to style each calendar's events specifically.

-Event pop-up tooltips also have calendar-specific classes: `pcemb-calendar-0-event-popup` for easier styling of event pop-ups per calendar.
+Event pop-up tooltips also have calendar-specific classes: `hycal-calendar-0-event-popup` for easier styling of event pop-ups per calendar.

 = How do I theme the calendar? =